November 17, 2010

 Then things changed.

-By the end of summer things there were signs that the mass was returning.
+By the end of summer there were signs that the mass was returning.
 It was very upsetting.
 As a member of the marching band, chorus, and a chorale group that traveled and performed--I wanted to hide.
 Yet quite often I couldn't.
 My friends and peers were kind to me.
 Their words of encouragement kept me going through many difficult days.

 It was often strangers who did the bullying.